FlexMeasures/flexmeasures/documentation/api/introduction.rst

 This intuitive convention allows us to reduce communication by sending univariate timeseries as arrays.

-Notation for v1
+Notation for v1, v2 and v3
-"""""""""""""""
+""""""""""""""""""""""""""

-For version 1 and 2 of the API, only equidistant timeseries data is expected to be communicated.
+For version 1, 2 and 3 of the API, only equidistant timeseries data is expected to be communicated.
 Therefore:

 - only the array notation should be used (first notation from above),
 - "start" should be a timestamp on the hour or a multiple of the sensor resolution thereafter (e.g. "16:10" works if the resolution is 5 minutes), and